-Figure 3-25: Transmission of Custom Preamble in the Continuous Case
+Figure 3-21: Transmission of Custom Preamble in the Continuous Case-64-bit

 The core substitutes the IEEE standard preamble with that supplied by the client logic.
-Figure 3-26 shows the transmission of a frame with custom preamble (P1 to P7) at the internal XGMII interface.
+Figure 3-23 and Figure 3-23 show the transmission of a frame with custom preamble (P1 to P7) at the internal XGMII interface.
+The clock for Figure 3-22 and Figure 3-23 is tx_clk0 .